Author Guidelines for Book Reviews

 • Manuscripts should be double-spaced (including quotations, excerpts, and footnotes)

-• To facilitate our anonymous review process, submissions are to be prepared for anonymous review.
+• To facilitate our anonymous review process, please prepare your submissions for anonymous review.
 Include a cover page with the author’s name, affiliation, title, and email address.

-• Footnotes should be kept to a minimum and when used should follow OSCOLA referencing guide.
+• Footnotes should be kept to a minimum and, when used, should follow the OSCOLA referencing guide.

 Deadline